minedelve/mytril/docs/04-styles/float.md

 In this example:

-- By default, the header is set to `none`, which displays the `div` on the left of the screen.
+- The default `float-left` aligns the element to the left side of the screen.
-- When the screen size reaches the `md` (medium) breakpoint, the `div` is displayed in `float-start`, ensuring alignment at the start of the parent element.
+- At the medium (`md`) breakpoint, the element switches to `float-start`, aligning it with the start of its parent container.

-This configuration allows developers to quickly manage responsive layouts, without having to manually write media requests.
+Mytril's float style streamline responsive layout creation, allowing you to focus on coding efficient, clean user interfaces.